chaotic1988/docs/xtrade5/developer _guide.md

 XTrade5 Clients and Hubs exchanges information through multiple Redis streams which carry different types of information like order requests and order responses.
 See Chapter 2 for details.

 ### 1.2 Security ID
 Internally, XTrade5 uses intergers to identify securities, instead of tickers like 000001.
 To establish the mapping from tickers to internal ``sid``'s, securities are ordered by listed date, and are assigned a unique integer ``sid`` starting from 0.
-For example,
+For example, 000005 is the first security listed in A

 ### 1.3 Message